What is ulcerative colitis (UC)?

-Ulcerative colitis (UC) is a chronic (or ongoing) disease of the colon or large intestine.
-UC is known as an inflammatory bowel disease (IBD)—a term used to describe a number of inflammatory diseases which affect the gastrointestinal (GI) tract.
-If you have an inflammatory disorder such as UC, your immune system attacks your own GI tissues .
+UC is an ongoing disease of the colon, or large intestine.
+UC is known as an inflammatory bowel disease (IBD)—a term used to describe a number of inflammatory diseases that affect the gastrointestinal (GI) tract.
+If you have an inflammatory disorder such as UC, your immune system attacks your own GI tissue.

 What causes UC?